MarcinKilarski/Website-Audit/seo.md

 Overview

 Keyword cannibalization happens when two or more pages are competing for the same keyword.
-This can confuse the search engines and force them to show only one of your pages for the searcher’s query.
+This can confuse the search engines and force them to show only one of your pages for the searcher's query.

-This typically occurs when your website uses single terms or phrases which you would like to rank in searches; either in the title or in the main heading on many of your site’s pages.
+This typically occurs when your website uses single terms or phrases which you would like to rank in searches; either in the title or in the main heading on many of your site's pages.
 Usually, this is unintentional, but can result in several or even dozens of pages competing for the same keyword.

 This also splits ranking signals such as internal and external backlinks over two pages, decreasing the chances of you outranking your competition.
 You should avoid keyword cannibalization on your site to give your pages a higher chance to rank well in searches.